 4. – 10.
 Ch 1.
 Sc in each st around.
 Join with sl st. (14 sts)

 Tie off, use tail to close small hole.

 Weave in all ends.

-Aren’t they gorgeous?!
+Isn’t tapestry crochet so fun?
+They turned out so pretty.
 I am a bit sad to see winter go, I have so many cold-weather graph project ideas swimming around my head.
 I guess this just means I need to gear up for next fall because I have BIG plans.

 Enjoy your new mittens!